thewtex/thesis/introduction/background_and_significance.rst

 collagen, lipids, and by products of inflammatory processes to characterize the local biochemical composition.

-A methods that focus primarily on collagen content is polarization-sensitive OCT (PSOCT) [Nadkarni2009]_.
-Many different types of collagen fibers, primarilyy Type I and Type III, provide the majority of tensile strength and elasticity in healthy arteries [Plenz2003]_.
+A methods that focus on collagen content is polarization-sensitive OCT (PSOCT) [Nadkarni2009]_.
+Many different types of collagen fibers, primarily Type I and Type III, provide the majority of tensile strength and elasticity in healthy arteries [Plenz2003]_.
 While smooth muscles migrate from the media to the intima to increase extracellular collagen during atherosclerosis, MMPs cause proteolysis of the collagen and apoptosis of intimal smooth muscle cells resulting in a net loss of collagen content [Newby1999]_.
 In addition to high resolution plaque microstructure from OCT, PSOCT measures tissue birefringence.